Oven-Roasted Sweet Potato Fries

 Directions

 - Preheat the oven to 430°F (220°C).
-Cut the sweet potatoes into ½ inch (1 cm) thick fries.
-Try to cut the fries in similar thicknesses so they cook evenly.
+Cut the sweet potatoes into ½ inch (1 cm) thick fries, cutting each piece in similar thicknesses so they cook evenly.

-- Optional step: soak in cold water for about 5 minutes to remove the starch.
-Drain, then dry well using a clean kitchen cloth.
+- Optional step: soak in cold water for 5 minutes.
+Then drain and dry well using a clean kitchen cloth.

 - Divide over two baking trays, leaving as much room between the fries as possible.
 If over-crowded on the tray, they steam rather than roast.

-- Bake for 20 minutes, stir, then bake for another 8 - 10 minutes, or until golden.
+- Bake for 28 - 30 minutes, or until golden, flipping once halfway.
 Serve with your favourite dip, and enjoy!

 Storage